Ezeiza International Airport: Terminals

 Terminal C was inaugurated in July 2011; as of December 2011, its facilities were in use by Aerolíneas Argentinas, Air France, and Alitalia for their operations.

 In March 2013, terminal B, with an area of 28795 sqm, was inaugurated, for use by Aerolíneas Argentinas and KLM.

 On April 14, 2023, the new Departures Terminal (Terminal de Partidas) was inaugurated.
 The new terminal features 50,000 square meters (538,195 sq ft) of open surface over 4 floors, with a projected capacity of 30 million passengers per year.
 The old Terminal A became the new International Arrivals Terminal and the old Terminal C became the new Domestic Arrivals Terminal.

+Transportation

+The airport has bus connections to central Buenos Aires and Retiro bus station in Puerto Madero, and local bus (Colectivo).
+There are no trains.